WeblateOrg/weblate/docs/formats.rst

    pair: PHP strings; file format

-PHP translations are usually monolingual, so it is recommended to specify base file with English strings.
+PHP translations are usually monolingual, so it is recommended to specify a base file with (what is most often the) English strings.

 Example file: